-To add your dog to your campervan booking please go to our booking page and enter your dates then once you have your quote, simply click Continue and click on Dog Cleaning Charge.
-We would also recommend adding on the Drive Away awning too so that you have more room for their equipment if you are going to be staying a couple of nights in one place.
+To add your dog to your dog friendly campervan hire booking, please go to our booking page and enter your dates then once you have your quote, simply click Continue and click on Dog Surcharge.

 If you have more than one dog, please contact us in advance as some larger dogs may not be suitable for the size of the campervan.